In this AVVO review, I’ll look at whether hiring AVVO is a good choice for your law firm.

 My experience in reviewing AVVO’s attorney website service

-My experience in reviewing AVVO’s website offering has been a tad aggravating.
-On December 11th, 2014 I called and spoke with a sales manager.
+Years ago, for my first review of AVVO, I called and spoke with a sales manager.
 I explained who I was and my purpose in writing this review.
-The sales manager stated that he would give me no information, that they don’t give even basic information “out to just anyone,” and that I could look for information online (more on that below).
+The sales manager stated that he would give me no information, they don’t provide even basic information “out to just anyone,” and that I could look for information online (more on that below).
 I continued my efforts to speak with someone by filling out the “contact me” form on their website that same day.

-On December 15th (four days later) I received a return phone on the contact form I submitted.
-The gentleman I spoke to stated that he would 1) find out if he had permission to talk to me and 2) send out an email to see if someone else could discuss AVVO’s services for this review.
+Four days later, I received a return phone on the contact form I submitted.
+The gentleman I spoke to stated that he would: 1) Find out if he had permission to talk to me and 2) send out an email to see if someone else could discuss AVVO’s services for this review.
 This gentleman was nice enough to give me his direct line.
-On January 14th of this year I called him back and informed that no one had contacted me.
-He stated that he would reach out again.
-To date I have received no return phone calls or input.
+However, after some time and more hassle, I never heard from them again.

-My basis for reviewing this website offering is going to be based on reviews I’ve done of AVVO websites, information offered on the company’s website (which is somewhat misleading in my opinion), as well as other information I’ve been able to gather online.
+My basis for reviewing this website offering is based on the analysis I’ve done of AVVO websites, the information offered on the company’s website (which is somewhat misleading in my opinion), and other information I’ve been able to gather online.